Chapter 6: Zannor

 Zannor sat far away from her and snatched Sin's sleeve when he walked by, forcing the demon to sit next to him.

-Sin blinked but crossed one leg over the other to get comfortable.
-Life just grew more entertaining every second he spent with the human.
-"So, Aaron, how do you want to go about telling your sister about what happened to you?"
+Sin was surprised, but acted casually and crossed one leg over the other to get comfortable.
+"So, Aaron, how do you want to go about telling your sister what happened to you?"

 "You talk as if it were something complicated," Faye stated, annoyed.